tpoisot/ms_pop_networks/ms_revised.md

 tedious to collect, would provide important indications of which mechanisms should be explored to improve our understanding the variability of species interactions.

-Assuming that suitable empirical data will inevitably accumulate in the coming years, these approaches will rapidly expand our ability to predict the re-wiring of networks under environmental change.
-The effect of environmental change is expected to occur because (i) population sizes will be affected by the change and (ii) either plastic or adaptive responses will shift or disrupt the trait distributions.
+Assuming that suitable and accessible empirical data will inevitably accumulate in the coming years, these approaches will rapidly expand our ability to predict the re-wiring of networks under environmental change.
+There are two broad mechanisms linking network structure to environmental change: changes in population sizes due to modification of demographic parameters, and plastic or adaptive responses resulting in shifted or disrupted trait distributions.
 The framework proposed in **Box 1** predicts interaction probabilities under different scenarios.
 Ultimately, being explicit about the trait-abundance-interaction feedback will provide a better understanding of short-term and long-term dynamics of interaction networks.
 We illustrate